near/docs/docs/develop/contracts/xcc.md

 sidebar_label: Cross Contract Calls
 ---

-As we begin to make advanced smart contracts, we'll want to start interacting with other contracts.
-This composability allows us to make complex systems, while following modern development best practices.
+A cross contract call happens when one smart contract invokes a method on another smart contract.
+This ability allows a developer to create complicated interactions by composing various smart contracts together.
 In order to make this composability easier for developers, NEAR introduces promises.
 Promises allow developers to synchronize cross contract calls using familiar `.then` syntax.

 Since NEAR is a sharded blockchain, much of this is accomplished by something akin to the **Actor Model**.
 While making cross contract calls, we are sending messages (`ActionReceipt`) to other contracts.
 When the other contract finishes, they send back a message (`DataReceipt`) containing returned data.
 This returned data can be processed by registering a callback using the `.then` syntax.